Just hours after Samsung announced its latest product line, T.M. Roh, the head of Samsung’s mobile division, is reflecting on the launch.

 No wonder: it was a big day, with drop-in appearances by K-Pop stars Stray Kids, followed by an in-person endorsement by Suga, a lead rapper from BTS.
 Enough to turn anyone’s head.

-Meanwhile, with its products, Samsung was planting a flag to say that its investment in foldable devices is only going to grow.
-“The Galaxy Z Fold5 and Flip5 offer an innovative experience, and diverse features which are based on the innovative know-how that we have had across five generations of foldables.”
+Meanwhile, Samsung planted a flag with its products to say that its investment in foldable devices will only grow.
+“The Galaxy Z Fold5 and Flip5 offer an innovative experience, and diverse features based on our innovative know-how across five generations of foldables.”

-Folding phones are important to Samsung.
-Roh says that this year the company is targeting 1.8 million sales of foldable devices in Europe, while global cumulative sales could reach 30 million, showing that though foldables may still be a niche, it’s one that’s growing strongly.
+Folding phones are essential to Samsung.
+Roh says that the company is targeting 1.8 million sales of foldable devices in Europe this year.
+In contrast, global cumulative sales could reach 30 million, showing that though foldables may still be a niche, it’s growing strongly.

-And then, Roh drops a quiet bombshell: “Foldables will expand to other categories like the tablet and PC and continue to develop after.”
+Roh then drops a quiet bombshell: “Foldables will expand to other categories like the tablet and PC and continue to develop after that.”

-Roh didn’t give any timing on when these new products would be ready, but a foldable tablet, not to mention a folding laptop, are certainly intriguing.
+Roh didn’t provide any time frame for the release of these new products, but a foldable tablet and a folding laptop are certainly intriguing.

 Roh seems doubtful.
-“One of the biggest characteristics of the smartphone is that you can have it anywhere, any time, and can access the information that you want instantly.
+“One of the biggest characteristics of the smartphone is that you can have it anywhere, any time, and can instantly access the information you want.
 People need more and more information and they want to satisfy their growing needs.
-And I believe that there is going to be even more emphasis on the characteristics of the smartphone.
+And I believe there will be even more emphasis on the characteristics of the smartphone.
 Meaning that even if there are new companion devices and new form factors or other specific devices that are to be invented, but these other devices will need to be connected seamlessly and interact together, so the smartphone will continue to play a role.”

-It’s about recognising each device category clearly, it seems.
+It seems that it’s about recognising each device category clearly.
 “What is important is to get a really clear understanding about the key elements and characteristics of each device and each category.
 Then we can keep developing.”
 For a tablet, then, the characteristics include a screen large enough to be easily used, in a thin form factor.
-Roh mentions a product he’s just launched, the Samsung Galaxy S9 Tab Ultra which has a 14.6-inch display.
-“It still needs to be thin and light so that it’s highly portable.
-But it has to be strong so that it can be used without worry.
+Roh mentions a product he’s just launched, the Samsung Galaxy S9 Tab Ultra with a 14.6-inch display.
+“It still needs to be thin and light to be highly portable.
+But it has to be strong to be used without worry.
 We have set a new standard for a premium tablet.”